emanueljacob/identity-germany/README.md

 # slashplus identity-germany
-Verify the age of a person using the german id card.
+Verify the age of a person using the german id card and german passport.

 The verification uses laravels validation package (`illuminate/validation`).